Velká Dobrá

 Velká Dobrá is a municipality and village in Kladno District in the Central Bohemian Region of the Czech Republic.
 It has about 1,800 inhabitants.

 Etymology

 Velká Dobrá literally means 'great good' or 'large good' in Czech.
 The name refers to "good water" or "fertile land".
-There were formerly two separate municipalities, Malá Dobrá and Velká Dobrá, earlier called Hořejší Dobrá and Dolejší Dobrá (i.e. 'upper' and 'lower').
+There were formerly two separate municipalities, Malá Dobrá and Velká Dobrá, earlier called Hořejší Dobrá and Dolejší Dobrá (i.e. 'upper' and 'lower' Dobrá).

 Geography

 Velká Dobrá is located about 4 km southwest of Kladno and 16 km northwest of Prague.
 It lies in the Křivoklát Highlands.
 The highest point is the hill Veselov at 429 m above sea level.

 History

 There is evidence of human inhabitation in the region of Velká Dobrá since prehistory.
 A late 19th century archaeological investigation led by Josef Szombathy discovered a large middle Bronze Age (c.
 1200 BCE) grave site near the village in the forest of Hora.
 A monument constructed over 50 years stood over the largest grave mound.
 Around sixty graves were investigated, yielding bronze weapons, tools and utensils, several of which were sent for display at museums in Prague and Vienna.

-The first written mention of Dobrá is from 1328, when two strongholds existed in the area, the lower at the site of the modern school on Komenského Square and the upper stronghold (still standing) at the junction of the main roads.
+The first written mention of Dobrá is from 1328.
+Two strongholds existed in the area.
+The upper stronghold in Velká Dobrá was first mentioned in 1393, but was destroyed during the Hussite Wars.
+It was restored in 1549, converted into a granary after the Thirty Years' War, and finally demolished in the first half of the 19th century.
+The lower stronghold in Malá Dobrá was first documented in 1396.
+It was repeatedly abandoned and then restored.
+In the 1770s, it was rebuilt for the needs of a local farmyard.

 The longest ruling owners of the area were the noble families of Kladenský of Kladno (1412–1543) and Žďárský of Žďár (1543–1688).
 After that, the owners changed frequently.
-In 1548, Malá Dobrá had eight inhabitants and Velká Dobrá nine inhabitants.
+In 1548, Malá Dobrá had eight inhabitants and Velká Dobrá had nine inhabitants.
 The area sustained extensive damage during the Thirty Years' War.
-After 1648, 6 out of 14 farms in Velká Dobrá were abandoned.
+After 1648, six of the 14 farms in Velká Dobrá were abandoned.
 Gradually, the number of houses and inhabitants increased.
-After 1700, the former upper defensive stronghold was converted into a granary.

-In 1929, the Unhošť administrative district was abolished and Malá and Velká Dobrá became parts of Kladno District.
+In 1929, the Unhošť administrative district was abolished and Malá Dobrá and Velká Dobrá became parts of Kladno District.
 In 1935, the municipalities of Malá Dobrá and Velká Dobrá were merged.